EthVault: A Secure and Resource-Conscious FPGA-Based Ethereum Cold Wallet: Implementation Results and Analysis of EthVault on FPGA

 Comparative results for SECP256K1 and \gls{hmac}\gls{sha}-512 are shown in Tables \ref{table:secp} and \ref{table:hmac}, respectively.
 The \say{Platform} column in these tables specifies the types of \gls{fpga} devices used in the corresponding references.
 It is important to note that the listed platforms differ in capabilities and implementation methods, which may limit the fairness of direct comparisons.
 However, metrics such as the number of \glspl{lut} utilized are deliberately used as they provide a more consistent estimate of the utilized area across platforms (since the listed platforms feature \glspl{lut} with similar input sizes).
 The area metric comprises \glspl{lut}, \gls{dsp} blocks, \gls{ram} blocks, and registers.
-Moreover, latency is measured in milliseconds (ms) and \gls{cc}.
-Throughput is estimated as (Frequency $\div$ CC) $\times$ $k$, where $k$ is the size of the output in bits \cite{romel2023fpga}.

 Furthermore, the estimated power consumption of EthVault was analyzed in \autoref{table:power}, and its efficiency metrics were benchmarked against the Trezor One physical wallet \cite{donjonTREZ}.

+Latency is reported in both milliseconds (ms) and \gls{cc}.
+Throughput is computed as (Frequency $\div$ CC) $\times$ $k$, where $k$ is the size of the output in bits \cite{romel2023fpga}.
+The system clock constraints are defined in the \gls{xdc} file to enforce the target operating frequency.

+It is important to note that during timing analysis, Xilinx Vivado’s timing engine automatically evaluates timing using device-specific libraries that model the worst-case process, voltage, and temperature (PVT) conditions corresponding to the selected \gls{fpga} speed grade.
+This ensures that the reported timing margins and slack values reflect guaranteed operating limits under all supported environmental variations.